khanhlinh0907/khanhlinh0907/README.md

 ✨ I'm Linh To ✨

-🌱 I'm an aspring data analyst fascinated with the ability to translate large datasets to uncover insights and make data-driven decisions.
+🌱 I'm an aspiring data analyst fascinated with the ability to translate large datasets to uncover insights and make data-driven decisions.

 💪 I have experienced using SQL, Python, R, Excel and Tableau to clean and organize data, execute data analysis, and create insightful visualizations to communicate findings with stakeholders.